-The answer, like most is not that straight forward and relies on a number of variables.
-In this blog we focus on some of the main issues with mobility scooter batteries and provide tips and guidance about how to maximise their output and lifespan.
+The answer, like most answers, is not that straightforward and relies on a number of things.
+In this blog we’ll focus on some of the main issues with mobility scooter batteries and provide tips and guidance about how to maximise their output and lifespan.

-- GEL – Produces more cycles and therefore can last a lot longer therefore recommended for regular (daily) users.
+- GEL – Produces more cycles and therefore can last a lot longer, so it’s recommended for regular, daily users.
 This battery is considered to be the ultimate mobility scooter battery with unrivalled performance, but performance usually comes with a price.

-- SLA (or often called AGM – Absorbent Glass Matt) – Produces fewer cycles therefore recommended for the occasional user.
+- AGM (Absorbent Glass Mat) – Produces fewer cycles and is therefore recommended for occasional users.
 However, they are also a lot cheaper therefore represent excellent value for money with good performance.

-The charging of your mobility scooter battery is an often contentious subject with varying opinions about how and when to charge in order to maximise the battery’s performance and lifespan.
+The charging of your mobility scooter batteries is an often-contentious subject with varying opinions about how and when to charge in order to maximise the battery’s performance and lifespan.

 - Charge after each trip as well as overnight.

-- Alternatively, the battery can be left connected.
+- Alternatively, the batteries can be left connected.
 It will not overcharge if you are using the original and dedicated charger which comes with your scooter.

-- Ensure that the battery is stored in a cool and dry place.
-Overheating will reduce effectiveness, output, longevity and delay recharging process.
-By the same reasoning avoid extreme cold.
-Try to store somewhere with a comfortable ambient temperature.
+- Try storing your mobility scooter in a cool and dry place.
+Overheating and extreme cold can reduce effectiveness, output, longevity and delay recharging process.

-- Always store the battery fully charged when not being used.
+- Always store your mobility scooter fully charged when not being used.

-Although most manufacturers generally offer a 12 month warranty on batteries, mobility scooter batteries should deliver an average lifespan of up to 18 months depending on usage.
-In a ‘light’ mobility application such as using your scooter once or twice a week the battery can deliver up to three years lifespan, in a ‘heavier’ application such as using your scooter daily on long journeys, the lifespan could be between 12 – 18 months.
+Although most manufacturers generally offer a 12-month warranty on batteries, mobility scooter batteries should deliver an average lifespan of up to 18 months depending on usage.
+In a ‘light’ mobility application, such as using your scooter once or twice a week, the battery can deliver up to three years lifespan.
+In a ‘heavier’ application, however, such as using your scooter daily on long journeys, the lifespan could be between 12 and 18 months.

-If charged and stored correctly, as per instructions rendered above, the mobility scooter battery, depending on type, can provide anywhere from 20-45km of travel per charge.
-It is essential that you check this with the manufacturer as this will be individual to the specific mobility scooter.
+If charged and stored correctly, as per instructions rendered above, the mobility scooter batteries, depending on type and capacity (size), can provide anywhere from 20 to 45 kilometres of travel per charge.
+It is, of course, essential that you check this with the manufacturer, as this will be individual to the specific mobility scooter.